Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Data gathering scope
 ----------------------

-Groundwater level data can be grouped into discrete measurements and regular / continuous monitoring.
-The former include discrete values recorded during/immediately after well drilling, measurements taken during geotechnical investigations (e.g. Cone Penetration Tests, geotechnical bores and trial pits) and piezometric surveys undertaken by Regional Councils.
+Groundwater level data can be grouped into discrete measurements and regular/continuous monitoring.
+The former includes discrete values recorded during or immediately after well drilling, measurements taken during geotechnical investigations (e.g., Cone Penetration Tests, geotechnical bores and trial pits) and piezometric surveys undertaken by Regional Councils.
 The latter includes manual and instrument-based (recorder) regular data collection programmes undertaken by Regional Councils, Unitary Authorities and some Territorial Authorities.
 Additional groundwater readings are taken to meet consent conditions for certain activities.
-However, this data is often stored in reports and spreadsheets as large file sets.
+However, these data are often stored in reports and spreadsheets as large file sets.
 These are kept in records management systems run by Regional Council and Unitary Authority consenting and compliance teams.
-As a result, accessing this data requires significant resources.
+As a result, accessing these data requires significant resources.
 Our data collection was therefore constrained to discrete readings and regular monitoring data within Regional Council and Unitary Authority groundwater level databases and the New Zealand Geotechnical Database.

 Data Request
 ---------------

 Data requests were sent out to 16 New Zealand councils in March 2023; this included all 11 regional councils and five unitary authorities.
 A further data request was sent out to all of the Territorial Authorities.
 While we received responses from multiple sources, only Tauranga City Council (TCC) provided new data beyond what we already had.
 Most respondents recommended we contact the Regional Council in their area for further information.
 The data request sought all historical groundwater level data; this included sites additional to any State of the Environment and National Groundwater Monitoring Programme monitoring sites, as well as any discrete readings.
 The aim was to collect as much national data as possible, including sites with a single reading.
-We were open to receiving both groundwater depth and/or groundwater level / elevation (GWL) data on the proviso that it was specified to reduce data processing error.
+We were open to receiving both groundwater depth and/or groundwater level/elevation (GWL) data, on the proviso that it was specified to reduce data processing error.
 We also requested standard metadata for each site, with a minimum metadata requirement of:

 - Unique site identifier (e.g. site number)
 - Grid reference in NZTM